How To Earn a Free Flight In Under 15 Minutes

 Over time you’ll end up with many frequent flyer and hotel rewards accounts.
 To track them all join Award Wallet, which is a service that helps to manage personal loyalty program accounts.

-Here is partial screenshot of my account.
+Here is a partial screenshot of my account.

 I have foolishly lost miles in the past (pre Award Wallet) because I simply couldn’t keep track of my accounts.
 With award wallet’s help, I’ve been notified and was able to purchase small amounts of miles and points in order to avoid losing them all.